 Go Walking in the Redlake Valley

-• The School House is in the beautiful Redlake Valley which offers some of the best scenery in south Shropshire.
-Two of the highlights are Caer Caradoc, with one of the best-preserved Iron Age hillforts around, and the stunning Brineddin Wood which is mainly composed of sessile oak.
+The School House is in the beautiful Redlake Valley which offers some of the best scenery in south Shropshire.
+Two of the highlights are Caer Caradoc, with one of the best-preserved Iron Age hillforts around, and the stunning Brineddin Wood which is mainly made up of sessile oak.
 During spring there are many photogenic new-born lambs in the fields to grab your attention.
-You are welcome to take one of our walk routes to help you through this idyllic scenery.
+You are welcome to take one of our walk routes to guide you through this idyllic scenery.

 Visit Historic Houses and Gardens